Greek police find body during search for missing British scientist | DW | 07.08.2019

 It is not yet known if the body is that of Natalie Christopher.
-Greek police had sent a specialist unit to the island where the astrophysicist went missing.
+Greek police sent a specialist unit to the island where the astrophysicist went missing on Monday morning.

-Police looking for a missing British scientist found a body in a ravine on the island of Ikaria on Wednesday, Greek state TV
+Greek police looking for a missing British scientist found a body in a ravine on the Greek island of Ikaria on Wednesday, Greek state TV

 reported.